-Preserve existing public and private assisted housing, in its current location or in other locations that will better serve families.
+Preserve existing public and private assisted housing, in its current location or in other locations that will better serve families as well as revitalize underserved parts of the Austin community.
 Specifically, necessary resources should be committed to:

-- Restore full operating funding for public housing; - Address the substantial backlog of capital repairs in public housing; - Re-establish reliable renewal funding for project-based Section 8 contracts; - Provide incentives and assistance to encourage private owners to renew their participation in the Section 8 project-based rental assistance program; and - Improve energy efficiency in public and private assisted housing.
+- Restore full operating funding for public housing; - Preserve affordable housing and support neighborhood revitalization; - Address the substantial backlog of capital repairs in public housing;

+- Re-establish reliable renewal funding for project-based Section 8 contracts; - Provide incentives and assistance to encourage private owners to renew their participation in the Section 8 project-based rental assistance program; and - Improve energy efficiency in public and private assisted housing.